j-desilva/travel-blog/content/blog/_index.md

 ---
 title: Adventure Alley
 description: |
-  Join me on my adventures across Australia and the world.
-Some adventures are better with company, some are better alone.
+  Where my travel stories come to life.
+Some are solo adventures and some are with great company.
 author: "Jess De Silva"
 show_post_thumbnail: true
 show_author_byline: true